gangaaram/retail-data-case-study/README.md

 This section outlines the KPIs to be tracked for each solution.

 ### For the first solution for customers aged 20-49,
-no_of_campaigns = sum of campaigns per customer segment <- should increase by at least 5 per customer segment (Adult, Loyal, High-value) cost_per_conversion = budget / conversions <- (<103 for Adults, <159 for Loyal <120 for High-value)
+no_of_campaigns = sum of campaigns per customer segment <- should increase by at least 5 per customer segment (Adult, Loyal, High-value). \
+cost_per_conversion = budget / conversions <- (<103 for Adults, <159 for Loyal <120 for High-value) \
-conversion_per_1000 = conversions / budget <- (>26 for Adults, >13 for Loyal, >16 for High-value)
+conversion_per_1000 = conversions / budget <- (>26 for Adults, >13 for Loyal, >16 for High-value) \
 roi <- (>944 for Adults, >387 for Loyal, >1704 for High-value)

 The numbers are taken from the recommendations for finding one.

 ### For the second solution for one-time customers to complete their transactions and billing issues,
-avg_diff_in_purch_and_trans = (no. of purchase interactions - no. of transactions)/(no. of one-time customers with more interactions than purchases) <- should be lesser than 2.0 proportion_of_one-time_customers <- this should be lower than 457/5000
+avg_diff_in_purch_and_trans = (no. of purchase interactions - no. of transactions)/(no. of one-time customers with more interactions than purchases) <- should be lesser than 2.0

+proportion_of_one-time_customers <- this should be lower than 457/5000 \
-first_reminder_clicks = no. of campaign links clicked / no.of campaigns sent
+first_reminder_clicks = no. of campaign links clicked / no.of campaigns sent \
-second_reminder_clicks = no. of campaign links clicked / no.of campaigns sent <- if this is higher, suggests that incentives motivate customers purchases_from_reminders = no. of purchases from reminders <- to track purchases made from campaign links
+second_reminder_clicks = no. of campaign links clicked / no.of campaigns sent <- if this is higher, suggests that incentives motivate customers \
+purchases_from_reminders = no. of purchases from reminders <- to track purchases made from campaign links \

-proportion_of_billing_issues = no. of billing issues / total issues - should be lesser than 0.1028
+proportion_of_billing_issues = no. of billing issues / total issues - should be lesser than 0.1028 \
-proportion_of_address_issues = no. of address issues / total billing issues <- should be lesser than 13/51
+proportion_of_address_issues = no. of address issues / total billing issues <- should be lesser than 13/51 \
-proportion_of_discount_issues = no. of discount issues / total billing issues <- should be lesser than 11/51
+proportion_of_discount_issues = no. of discount issues / total billing issues <- should be lesser than 11/51 \

 ### For the third solution for one-time customers to follow through their high intent interactions,

+The number of one time customers KPI should remain the same.
+The additional KPIs would be :

+proportion_of_popup_clicks = no. of popups clicked / total popups sent proportion_of_channel_clicks = no. of links clicked through preferred channel/ total campaign links sent proportion_of_campaign_transfers = no.of customers transferred from re-engagement to checkout abandonment / no. of re-engagement campaigns

 ## Conclusion

+This analysis identified key opportunities to improve customer retention and increase revenue from existing customers.
+By targeting high-value segments more effectively and addressing key drop-off points in the customer journey, the business can turn customer behaviour insights into targeted, measurable actions.

+The recommended campaigns and process improvements provide a data-driven approach to converting more one-time customers into repeat customers while strengthening engagement with existing high-value customers.